robmarkcole/deepstack-ui/README.md

 ## Run deepstack
 Run deepstack object detection:
 ```
-docker run -e VISION-DETECTION=True -p 5000:5000 -e API-KEY="" -e MODE=High deepquestai/deepstack:latest
+docker run -e VISION-DETECTION=True -p 80:5000 deepquestai/deepstack:latest
 ```

-You will need the ip address of the machine running deepstack, which is passed to the Streamlit app using an environment variable.
+You will need the ip address of the machine running deepstack, which in my case is `192.168.1.133`.

 ## Run deepstack-ui with Docker
 The `deepstack-ui` is designed to be run in a docker container.
 The UI picks up the information about your deepstack instance from environment variables which are passed into the container using the `-e VARIABLE=value` approach.
 All environment variables that can be passed are listed below: